openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 *Boxing conversions* handle primitive type expressions as expressions of a corresponding reference type.

-A *boxing conversion* for numeric types and *char* type can contain preceding *widening primitive conversion*, if the unboxed *target type* is larger then the expression type.
+If the unboxed *target type* is larger than the expression type, then a *widening primitive conversion* is performed as the first step of a *boxing conversion* of numeric types and type *char*.

 For example, a *boxing conversion* converts *i* of primitive value type *int* into a reference *n* of class type *Number*: